ja-p/ja-p.github.io/content/posts/nsec2022-email-template/index.md

 `FileAttachment` has no return value, thus we get an error.
 We need to explore more and now we know the following requirements:
 1. The function must return 1 or 2 values if the second one is an `error`
 2. The function must perform some "exploitable" action.
-3. The function must use argument types we can provide since we cannot create arbitrary types from a template.
+3. The function must use argument types we can provide since we cannot create arbitrary types from within a template.

 ### The Vulnerability